eneiand/eneiand.github.io/_posts/2014-10-30-creating-user-experiences.md

   * an irreversable action requires confirmation, asking too much reduces to value, reserve it
   * forgiveness -> undo
   * don't always need confirmation, accept and submit (holding area-> can be reclaimed within 30 seconds)

+#### Meta-design Principles
+take context and circumstances into account design principles are guidelines, sometimes the context makes it ok to violate don't be dogmatic, there is no one true way the primary user should be considered, what is their priority?

+* Touch as an example context, and form follows function
+  * what are the common gestures?
+  * elements need to have a bigger minimum size
+  * can't use touch for long interactions
+  * form follows function
+    * a solution that matches the users needs tends to have an elegant feel
+    * it is emergent, a sign that you're going in the right direction
+* Form follows function, continued, and Ockham's Razor
+  * Ockham's Razor, prefer simplicity
+    * when considering two alternative explanations for something that are _both complete_, the simpler one is more likely to be correct
+    * in design, it means that when you have two possible designs that accomplish the same thing, you should usually choose the simpler one
+* Most Advanced Yet Acceptable
+  * new designs are a must, you might have a short shelflife otherwise
+  * if you get too advanced, users can become uncomfortable and wary
+  * push for distance (yet acceptable), minor re-design might not be enough to overcome inertia
+* Performance vs. Preference
+  * what is best for the business does not always match best for users
+  * users not always right
+    * users needs don't always match the needs of the business
+    * discomfort with change
+    * they've already learnt the existing system
+* Flexibility-usability tradeoff
+  * more flexible -> harder it is to make it usable
+  * don't base design on huge list of features
+  * new design should look for features that can be cut
+  * really good design makes some features obsolete
+  * every feature has a cost
+  * You'll never please everyone

+#### Summary and Resources for Further Study

+www.billyhollis.com/designprinciplelist
+design principles are long term and ingrained so worth investing in
+* Suggested actvities
+  * visit museums - both art and technology - to see new things look at their design
+  * carry a design sketch book
+* Books
+  * drawing on the right side of the brain
+  * universal principles of design
+  * designing with the mind in mind
+  * the design of everyday things
+  * out of our minds
+  * a whole new mind
+  * sketching user experiences
+  * about face ( Alan Cooper )